Without animals and plants, our lives would not be possible. I wanted to share ten ideas on how we can save wildlife.

-It is also essential to make sure we take care of the environment by cleaning beaches, planting trees, and avoiding harmful agricultural chemicals.
+We must also ensure we care for the environment by cleaning beaches, planting trees, and avoiding harmful agricultural chemicals.
 It is a beautiful thing to recycle plastics and other non-biodegradable products.

 Why We Should Protect Wildlife

-Most people today think that there are many wild animals globally, but information shows that a lot of these wild animals are becoming extinct day by day.
+Most people today think that there are many wild animals globally, but information shows that many wild animals are becoming extinct daily.
 For this reason, there are many reasons why we should save wildlife, as discussed below.

 There is a lot we can learn from wild animals.
 These animals produce chemicals that can be used as a source of medicine for humanity.
-The drugs are used to cure various health conditions, including heart disorders, diseases, and several other illnesses.
+The drugs cure various health conditions, including heart disorders, diseases, and other illnesses.

 There is an article from the National Wildlife Federation about the urgency of saving endangered species.
 You can read this here.